Woolacombe: Religion

 There are several places of worship in Woolacombe, all Christian.
 The Anglican Church of St Sabinus, designed by the architect W. D. Caröe and consecrated in 1912, is sited on the main road into the village centre.
 It was built to cater for the tourists visiting the village every year after the opening of the local railway station in 1874.
 The church is dedicated to St Sabinus, a canonised Italian bishop.

 During the 1960s and early 1970s, Counties Evangelistic Work conducted "beach missions" on the sands at Woolacombe each summer, led by the evangelist Dennis Pierce of Barnstaple.
 This was part of his wider work during the year across Devon.

 A branch of the California-based Calvary Chapel was established in 2001, meeting at the time in the village hall, now meeting in the old Methodist Church, Beach Lane; and in 2002 the chapel organised the first Creation Fest, a free Christian music festival, held annually on the outskirts of the village until 2008, when the festival was moved to Cornwall.
+The former chapel was designed by Edward Collins of Barnstaple.